 Safety Tip #3 – Proper Labeling

 One of the best ways to minimize electrical accidents is to make sure everyone is aware of potential risks.
-Using an industrial label printer (which you can find here), you can create custom labels that can be placed on any high voltage areas or machines that have electrical hazards associated with them.
+Using an industrial label printer, you can create custom labels that can be placed on any high voltage areas or machines that have electrical hazards associated with them.

 Vinyl labels can be placed securely in almost any environment, and they will last for years without a problem.
 These labels can display the fault current, the date that the label was made, and any other important information.
 This may actually be a requirement for your facility to remain in compliance with the National Electronics Code (NEC) regulation 110.24.
 Whether it is or not, it is a good electricity tip for staying safe.

 Whenever working with any electrical equipment, but especially with high voltage equipment, you need to make sure you are using proper personal protection equipment.
 This can include rubber gloves and shoes, which will prevent electricity from entering your body through the ground or your hands.

 Using tools that are also protected with rubber or other non-conductive materials can further help to reduce the risk of shock.